xwu/xwu-swift-numerics/floating-point-part-1-rev-1.md

 ### IEEE 754

-Swift, like many other languages, attempts to provide a floating-point implementation faithful to IEEE 754.
+Swift, like many other languages, attempts to provide a floating-point implementation faithful to the [IEEE 754][ref 11-4] technical standard.

 > _Background:_
 >
-> For floating-point types, the [IEEE 754][ref 11-4] technical standard defines
+> For floating-point types, IEEE 754 defines basic and interchange formats,
-> basic and interchange formats, rounding rules, required operations, and
+> rounding rules, required operations, and exception handling that are meant to
-> exception handling that are meant to enable reliability and portability.
+> enable reliability and portability.
 >
 > A full overview of IEEE 754 is well beyond the scope of this article; some key
 > aspects of the standard are as follows: